What Are Japanese Kuji & How Do They Work?

 Be@rbrick Happy Kuji X-Men: Complete Set Of 5 2-Packs

 Prize structure is rather basic once you understand it, with the exception of the “Last Prize”.
-For this I’m going to rely heavily on the Happy Kuji Be@rbrick campaigns since we’ve had a few master cases of these sets, but the basic structure is pretty much the same for almost all Kuji.
-Each case usually two high-end prizes (generally denoted as a Special Prize/Prize A and the Last Prize), few mid-level prizes, and quite a few standard level prizes.
-Some Kuji also contain what we would consider low-end prizes such as a pack of stickers, or a post card, but from a toy collector stand point I doubt anybody is going to be specifically importing a single post card.
+For this I’m going to rely heavily on the Happy Kuji Be@rbrick campaigns for reference.
+We’ve had a few master cases of these sets, and the basic structure is pretty much the same for almost all Kuji.
+Each case usually contains two high-end prizes (generally denoted as a Special Prize/Prize A and the Last Prize), a few mid-level prizes, and quite a few standard level prizes.
+Some Kuji also contain what we would consider low-end prizes such as a pack of stickers, or a post card.

 • 10x Mid-level Prizes; typically five 2-packs of 100% figures labeled A-F (two of each set).